I have been asked by more than one agent on what can be done about very low BAC (buyer’s agent commission)?

 Larry Lister an agent of ABC Realty list the home of Sam and Lind Seller, then Betty Boop an agent of XYZ Realty meets a buyer that wants to buy a home.

-Then, Buyer Agency came into residential real estate, there was debate whether the seller and the listing broker should pay anything to the buyer's broker.
+Then, Buyer Agency came into residential real estate, there was a debate whether the seller and the listing broker should pay anything to the buyer's broker.
 Again the thinking being that if you are not representing the seller's interest, why should I the listing broker pay you?
 The industry soon realized that it made sense to pay the BAC.
 For many years MLSs offered BAC/SAC, eventually, the SAC dropped.

 Now that we're finished with a trip down memory lane, let's get back to the original question.
 What can be done about a BAC that is less than you prefer?